Different Diagnostic Tests for Asthma

-Diagnosing asthma is a process that involves several steps.2,3 First, your healthcare provider will ask you to describe all of your symptoms.
+Diagnosing asthma is a process that involves several steps.
+First, your healthcare provider will ask you to describe all of your symptoms.
 This includes how often the symptoms occur, when they tend to happen, and if there is anything that makes them get worse.
 Your healthcare provider will also take your medical history and ask about any other medical conditions that you have.
-For example, people will allergies or a skin condition called eczema may be more likely to have asthma.
+For example, people will allergies or a skin condition called eczema may be more likely to have asthma.1-3

 At this point, if your healthcare provider thinks that you might have asthma, then the next step is a physical examination to check out your eyes, ears, nose, throat, chest and lungs, and skin.
 As part of the physical exam, your healthcare provider may use some special types of diagnostic tests to help figure out if you have asthma, or whether your symptoms have some other cause.

-What kinds of tests are used to diagnose asthma?
+What diagnostic tests are used for asthma?

 During a spirometry test, a special machine called a spirometer is used to measure the amount and speed of air that you can breathe in and out of your lungs.
 The peak flow test uses a peak flow meter to measure how hard you can breathe air out of your lungs.